SilentCircle/silent-phone-android/README.md

 ##Post-Build Instructions

-A successful build will result in a `silentphone.apk` file in the top level directory.
+A successful build results in an apk file in the build/apk directory.
 Move this file to your Android device and run it to install Silent Phone.
-Then go to [https://silentcircle.com/login]() and enter your account credentials.
-On the next screen click on "`Add Silent Phone`" and enter the displayed activation code into your android device.
-You can now use your application to send and receive calls.
+You must have a Silent Circle subscritpion to use Silent Phone, you can purchase one at [https://silentcircle.com].
+Enter your acccount credentials into the app.
+You can now send and receieve secure calls.

+Note: Silent Circle has three products that run on Andriod:  Silent Contacts, Silent Phone and Silent Text, the products work together however to do so requires that they all be signed by the same code signing certificate.
+The same codesigning certificate for open source work is included in this project and the others which is different from the certficate used to sign the Play store versions.
+The practical restriction to be aware of is that apps with mixed certificates are not permitted to share data and hence can not work together on the same Android device.
+To clarify there is no problem sending messages or calling between devices for example communitcation between Android and iOS devices.